I3N0dWZm/I3N0dWZm.github.io/WindowsServer/Extending_AD_Attributes.md

 ### 1. Create the new item to the schemas attributes.

-1. Register the schema.msc if you havnt alrady (regsvr32 schmmgmt.dll)
+1. Register the schema.msc if you havnt already (regsvr32 schmmgmt.dll)
 2. load "active directory schema" in mmc.
 3. go to attrbutes folder and right click, then select "create attribute ..."
 4. Create a common name for the new attribute